choresh/nestnet/NestNet.Cli/NestNet.Cli/Data/Templates/Doc/README.md

 - Generation occurs during build time to ensure DTOs stay synchronized with entity changes.

 #### DTO Types
-Each entity in your modules automatically receives three DTO classes:
+Each entity in your modules automatically receives 4 DTO classes:
 - `CreateDto`: Contains all properties required for entity creation
 - `UpdateDto`: Contains all modifiable properties for entity updates
 - `ResultDto`: Contains all properties of entity, as returned by controller/service operations
+- `QueryDto`: Contains all properties of entity, as may passed to controller/service queries

 #### DTOs Generation Example
 Sample source entity: